Black Friday Steam Deck deals 2025: What to expect from this year's sale

 Will the Steam Deck dock drop in price this Black Friday?

-Black Friday 2023 is sure to feature various Steam Deck docks by a variety of third-party manufacturers, including Jsaux, Ivoler, Baseus, and more.
-Some prices have already dropped to record lows throughout the year, meaning you might be able to pick one up for well under $20, depending on your chosen model's specs and features.
+Black Friday 2025 is sure to feature various Steam Deck docks by a variety of third-party manufacturers, including Jsaux, Ivoler, Baseus, and more.
+Some prices will likely drop to record lows throughout the year (if last year is anything to go by) meaning you might be able to pick one up for well under $20, depending on your chosen model's specs and features.

 Last year's best Black Friday Steam Deck deals